Getting Started Guide

 Working with Files

-Pulse provides a comprehensive file system API in the std/fs module:
+Pulse provides a file system API in the std/fs module:

 async fn main() {